-The course provides an overview of the representation, framing and expression of environmental concerns across a range of media within different global contexts.
-We will examine ways in which worldviews, beliefs and practices are manifested in public policy, legislative responses and the practical solutions pursued.
-Applying insights gained during this course, we will experiment with the development of media strategies designed to frame and represent environmental concerns and to influence target audiences.
+The course provides valuable insights (drawn from practical/professional experience) on the representation, framing and expression of sustainability concerns across a range of media within different cultural contexts.

+The course examine ways in which worldviews, beliefs and practices are represented (and at times ignored) in public policy, legislative responses and the practical solutions pursued.
+Applying knowledge and competencies developed through this course, the students will experiment with the design of media communication strategies that frame environmental concerns to resonate with their target audiences.

-We will consider how it is possible to avoid speaking in technical jargon when addressing the public or about how we can communicate complex research outcomes in comprehensible ways.
-We will also reflect upon how to make presentations that resonate with our audience rather than slides that look like a cut and paste from a journal article or dissertation with walls of text.
+Students will consider how it is possible to avoid speaking in technical jargon when addressing the public and how to communicate complex research outcomes in comprehensible ways (without dumbing down).